Karen Davis (The Grudge): The Grudge 1.5

 In the animated short film The Grudge 1.5, Karen is rescued by a young Chinese journalist, Eason, when he arrives to the house on fire to find Detective Nakagawa, saving her before they were attacked by Kayako.
 The two make it out alive and Karen is taken to the hospital.

 The Grudge 2

 The second installment reveals that Karen was hospitalized after the events of the first film.
 She is now paranoid, traumatized, and frantic to stop Kayako.
 She is visited by her sister Aubrey, who was sent by their mother.
 Later, Kayako resurfaces and grabs her arm; panicked, she frees herself and evades Kayako and the police.
 When she reaches the roof of the hospital, she backs away to the edge of the roof and Kayako pulls her off to her death.
+In a deleted scenes, Karen's belongings along with Aubrey's were given to their mother.
+However, it contained Kayako's journal which causes her jaw to be ripped off.

 Reception

 Gellar received praise for her performance in the first film, and Roger Ebert referenced her performance as the reason for the film's success.